 Welcome to Waterborne Hazards Control

-It's Healthy & Safe Swimming Week!
+Have a Healthy and Safe Swimming Summer!
 Download the messaging and media toolkit here!

 Due to the State of Emergency and ongoing COVID-19 pandemic, response to waterborne hazard reports will be limited.
 To report fish kills or other dead animals in or near the water contact Virginia Emergency Operations Center (VEOC) at 1-800-468-8892.